thorsenaa/jr-enrichment/README.md

 Write the necessary Express routes for the following db interactions:

 ```
-- GET all students and return a json of all students
+- GET all students and return them in json
-- GET all teacehrs and return a json of all students
+- GET all teachers and return them in json
 - GET student by ID # and return a json of that student
 - GET teacher by ID # and return a json of that teacher
 - GET all students for a specific teacher's ID #